Ada-C7/recursion-tracing/README.md

 # Recursion Problems

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: A method that calls itself
-- Recursive Case
+- Recursive Case: Part of the method where the recursion happens
-- Base Case
+- Base Case: Stoping case, where the recursion stops rather than going onto infinitely.
-- Activation Chain/Stack
+- Activation Chain/Stack: The whole chain of events that happen in a recursive method.
-- Activation Record/Call
+- Activation Record/Call: The separate pieces of the Activation Chain (each individual 'recursion bubble')
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: When there is no stopping point in the recursion, can never hit the base case.
-- Tail Recursion
+- Tail Recursion: When the recursive call is the very last thing in the method.

 ## Tracing through a recursive method